CarolinaTorrente/Vector-Search-Optimization/README.md

 # Vector-Search-Optimization
-Code from my bachelor thesis
+Code from my bachelor thesis: Understanding and Optimization of a vector database using Azure AI Search for  DCH